pensjonatus/flash-fiction/blog/drugmind.md

 ---
-title: 'Drugmind'
+title: Drugmind
 date: '2012-07-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was on the phone, so I was able to take control of the project.
 Lucky!
 I think